List of For Better or For Worse characters: Anthony Caine

 Elizabeth's former high school boyfriend turned husband, who works for Gordon Mayes.
 In his biography on the official website, Anthony comes from a troubled family life, an inattentive mother, and a cold, business-like father; something that both he and Thérèse share.
 Despite feeling happy for a time with his stepmother, he remembers their relationship as distant due to her unintentionally revealing her preference for having her own child.
 His stepmother Clarice, goes through many hormone treatments, making her very moody for Anthony to be around.
-With his somewhat unpaternal father, this makes Anthony very neglected and possibly depressed.
+With his somewhat non-paternal father, this makes Anthony very neglected and possibly depressed.
 His half-sister Abby is born in 1995.
 While he likes his sister, he is a bit jealous of how his parents practically neglect him, once more.
 But he finds that he has good parental figures in his step-grandparents.
 Although he has bad times, his stepmother and half sister still remain part of his life more than his father.
 After a set of on/off again relationships with Liz, he meets Thérèse.
 The two have a strained relationship for many reasons, one could be Thérèse's constant paranoia, lack of trust, domineering treatment, pressures from both their families, and his lingering feelings for Elizabeth.
 The relationship becomes more strained than many know once Thérèse becomes pregnant, mostly because her parents pressure her into becoming a mother, and she begins to resent the inconveniences of being pregnant.
 Her pregnancy also has her jealousy very high and she blows up at him for sitting next to Tracy.
 Eventually, Anthony concludes that his wife is afraid of being a mother, because she thinks her career is threatened.
 To ease his wife, he volunteers to stay and take care of the baby all on his own with her continuing to work.
 She makes him go through with the deal and takes no interest or desire to care (much less bond) for their infant.
 It becomes clear even before and during the pregnancy that Thérèse suffers from postpartum depression.
 Though her counseling leaves her replenished, she basically chooses work over her family and neglects her husband and child.
 It is during this turbulence that he reunites with Elizabeth after saving her from a would-be rapist.
 But he unintentionally reveals his marital woes to her.
 The final blow to his marriage comes when she announces, in an almost cold manner, that she is having an affair and is moving in with the other man.
 This leaves him to raise their daughter alone, but when the divorce is settled and over, his stepmother Clarice helps as a babysitter and insists he get out to relieve his nerves.
 After finalizing his divorce from Thérèse, he reunites with Liz at a friend's wedding and the two begin to rekindle their relationship.
 They become engaged and are married on August 25, 2008.
 The series' epilogue strip projects that Anthony will rekindle Elizabeth's love of ballroom dancing and develop an interest in opening a bed and breakfast with her when they eventually retire.
 He and Elizabeth also became the proud parents of James Allen, who was born before grandfather Jim's death in 2010.